As seen in:

 - Finally, add "other" sections that tell the story of your competence.
 The right details can make or break a resume for an executive.

 Do you have questions on how to write a great resume for an executive?
 Not sure how to describe your skills or achievements?
+Questions regarding examples of executive resumes?
 Give us a shout in the comments!
 We love to help.